En7ity303/youtube-downloader/README.md

 ---
 Attention
 ---
-If you wanna use the mp3 file in a car radio you actually need to download the mp4 and convert it in mp3 with an online converter, i suggest anyconv but of course you can use whatever you want.
-I'm working in a built-in converter so it will work
+If you wanna use the mp3 file in a car radio you actually need to download the mp4 and convert it in mp3 with an online converter, I suggest anyconv but of course you can use whatever you want.
+I'm trying to make a built-in converter

 ------------
 FOR LINUX (ubunut debian based, for everyone else you need to change the package manager name)